Holidays Calendar for July 25, 2021

 • 2008 Died: Tracy Hall, American chemist and academic, the first person who grew a synthetic diamond according to a reproductive, verifiable and witnessed process, using a press of his own design.

-• 2003 Died: John Schlesinger, English-American actor, director, producer, and screenwriter, winner of Academy Award for Best Director.
-He is best known for films Midnight Cowboy, Darling and Sunday Bloody Sunday.
+• 2003 Died: John Schlesinger, English-American actor, director, producer, and screenwriter.
+He is best known for his films Midnight Cowboy, Darling, and Sunday Bloody Sunday.

-• 1994 Israel and Jordan signed the Washington Declaration, that formally ended the state of war, existing between two nations since 1948.
+• 1994 Israel and Jordan signed the Washington Declaration that formally ended the state of war that had existed between the two nations since 1948.

 • 1984 Soviet cosmonaut Svetlana Savitskaya became the first woman to perform a space walk.
-She is the second woman in space, after another Soviet cosmonaut Valentina Tereshkova.
+She was the second woman in space, after another Soviet cosmonaut Valentina Tereshkova.

 • 1976 Spacecraft Viking 1 took the photo of Cydonia, a region on Mars.
-The photo of Cydonia attracted scientific and popular interest due to an appearance of a humanoid face on the surface.
-This image is now known as the Face of Mars.
+It attracted scientific and popular interest due to an appearance of a humanoid face on the surface, now known as the Face of Mars.

-• 1967 Born: Matt LeBlanc, American actor and producer, best remembered for role on NBC sitcom Friends, where he played Joey Tribbiani.
+• 1967 Born: Matt LeBlanc, American actor and producer, best known for his role as Joey Tribbiani in the NBC sitcom Friends and in its spin-off series, Joey.

 • 1966 Died: Frank O'Hara, American poet and critic, a prominent person in New York City's art world.
-He is regarded as the leading figure in the New York School, an informal group of artists, musicians and writers, who drew inspiration from jazz, abstract expressionism, surrealism, action painting and avant-garde art movements.
+He is regarded as a leading figure in the New York School.

 • 1955 Born: Iman Mohamed Abdulmajid, professionally known as Iman, Somalian-English model and actress.
-She pioneered use of ethnic cosmetics and noted for her charitable work.
-Iman is wife of David Bowie.
+She pioneered the use of ethnic cosmetics and is noted for her charitable work.

 • 1946 An atomic bomb was detonated underwater in the lagoon of Bikini Atoll.
-This explosion was one of the series of explosions codenamed Operation Crossroads, aimed at investigation of the effect of nuclear weapons on warships.
+This explosion was one of a series of explosions codenamed Operation Crossroads, aimed at investigating the effect of nuclear weapons on warships.

 • 1934 Born: Claude Zidi, French director and screenwriter, known for his burlesque comedies.
-He is best known for film My New Partner, that brought him two César Awards for Best Film and Best Director.
+His best known film is My New Partner, which brought him two César Awards for Best Film and Best Director.

 • 1920 Born: Rosalind Franklin, English biophysicist, chemist, and academic.
-She is remembered for her critical contributions to the understanding of the fine molecular structures of DNA, viruses, coal and graphite.
-Her work on DNA achieved the most profound impact.
+She is remembered for her critical contributions to the understanding of the fine molecular structures of DNA, viruses, coal, and graphite.

 • 1909 French inventor Louis Blériot became the first person to fly across the English Channel in a heavier-than-air machine from Calais to Dover.
 The trip took 37 minutes.

 • 1905 Born: Elias Canetti, Bulgarian-Swiss author and playwright.
-He was awarded with Nobel Prize in Literature in 1981 for writings marked by a broad outlook, a wealth of ideas and artistic power.
+He was awarded the 1981 Nobel Prize in Literature for his writings marked by a broad outlook, a wealth of ideas and artistic power.

 • 1894 Born: Gavrilo Princip, Bosnian assassin of Archduke Franz Ferdinand of Austria.
-Assassination of Archduke Franz Ferdinand was a pretext for Austria-Hungary's invasion of Serbia, that later led to World War I.
+The assassination of Archduke Franz Ferdinand was a pretext for Austria-Hungary's invasion of Serbia that later led to World War I.

-• 1866 Died: Floride Calhoun, American wife of John C. Calhoun, prominent American politician John C. Calhoun.
-She was involved in a social scandal, known as the Petticoat affair, which damaged already-strained relations between Vice President Calhoun and President Andrew Jackson.
+• 1866 Died: Floride Calhoun, American wife of John C. Calhoun, a prominent American politician.
+She was involved in a social scandal known as the Petticoat affair.

 • 1865 Died: James Barry, English soldier and surgeon.
-After his death it turned out, that Barry was a woman, whose name was Margaret Ann Bulkley.
+After his death it turned out that Barry was born a woman named was Margaret Ann Bulkley.

 • 1844 Born: Thomas Eakins, American painter, sculptor, and photographer, widely acknowledged to be one of the most important artists in American art history.